-AOC C-00-041 was inspected on October 17, 2019, per the approved asphalt monitoring and removal plan (LANL 2008, 102726; NMED 2008, 102289).
-The inspection was conducted to identify remnants of asphalt and tar that have been exposed at the surface by runoff or erosion since the 2017 monitoring and removal activities.
+AOC C-00-041 was inspected on October 10, 2023, per the approved asphalt monitoring and removal plan (LANL 2008, 102726; NMED 2008, 102289), to identify remnants of asphalt and tar that have been exposed at the surface by runoff or erosion since the 2021 monitoring and removal activities.
 The inspection was performed by traversing the site on foot and visually inspecting the ground surface.
-The site was divided into smaller areas, and multiple sweeps (or sweeps by multiple people) were performed in each area to ensure all newly exposed asphalt and tar were identified and removed.
+The site was divided into smaller areas, and multiple sweeps (or sweeps by multiple people) were performed in each area to ensure that all newly exposed asphalt and tar were identified and removed.
 Several photographs were taken and a global positioning system unit was used to record all locations where asphalt and tar were collected within and directly adjacent to AOC C-00-041 (Figure 2.0-1).